9and3/AndreaSettimi/index.md

 ## About my formation

 I was born in 1993 in Perugia, Italy.
 After graduating from a scientific Liceo I moved in Belgium where I did my Bachelor in Architecture at ULB - La Cambre Horta.
 In 2016 I did a one-year master in timber construction and technology at the Wood Program, Aalto University, Finland.
 Next I worked as an architect in Bosshard Vaquer Architekten office, in Zürich.
-I than obtained my Master in Architecture at EPFL (Ecole Polythéchnique Fédérale de Lausanne), where in 2020 I started my PhD at IBOIS (Laboratory for Timber Construction) in Augmented Reality in timber fabrication.
+I than obtained my Master in Architecture at EPFL (Ecole Polythéchnique Fédérale de Lausanne), where in 2020 I started my PhD at IBOIS (Laboratory for Timber Construction) in Augmented Reality in timber construction.

 ======